Are You an Artist? Writing an Artist's Manifesto

 painting poinsettias in watercolor

-Recently my friend Laura shared her Artist’s Manifesto on her blog.
+Recently my friend Laura shared her Artist’s Manifesto on her blog (which sadly is no longer online).
 I’ve also been chatting over email and in letters with a couple of other artist friends about navigating art careers and knowing which is the right path to take.
 These questions, and more, have been on my mind lately.

 Why write an Artist’s Manifesto?